Beef Barbacoa

 Ingredients You’ll Need

-What is beef barbacoa made of?
+To make the most flavorful barbacoa beef, you’ll need several essential ingredients to bring out that authentic Mexican flavor.
 I’ve included a quick overview below.
-Please refer to the recipe card at the bottom of this post for complete information.
+Refer to the recipe card at the bottom of this post for complete information.

-• Chuck Roast: I make my barbacoa from a 3-4 pound chuck roast, chopped into smaller chunks.
-See below for details.
+• Chuck Roast: I make my barbacoa with a 3-4 pound chuck roast, chopped into smaller chunks.

 • Chilies: This fiery Mexican beef gets its flavor from a combination of zesty green chilies and chipotles in adobo sauce.
 You can adapt the amount of chili to taste.

-• Seasonings: You’ll need cumin for that distinctive Mexican flavor, dried oregano (even better if you can find Mexican oregano), salt, and pepper.
+• Seasonings: You’ll need ground cumin for that distinctive Mexican flavor, dried oregano (even better if you can find Mexican oregano), salt and pepper.

 • Apple Cider Vinegar: For a hit of bright acidity.
 I love the sweetness of apple cider vinegar, but red or white wine vinegar also works.